meygerjos/timewastercheckin/README.markdown

 If you have suggestions for what other elements to modify, please open a [new issue](https://github.com/meitar/timewastercheckin/issues/new) or send a pull request with a modification to the JSON file used to make the change.
 (Here's the [file used for changing Facebook](https://github.com/meitar/timewastercheckin/blob/master/selectors-www.facebook.com.json).)

+# How to install:

+1. If you haven't already, download a userscript manager such as [TamperMonkey](https://tampermonkey.net/) or [GreaseMonkey](http://www.greasespot.net/) (only for FireFox).
+These are browser extensions that allow you to run userscripts such as this one.
+2. Go [here](https://github.com/meitar/timewastercheckin/raw/master/timewastercheckin.user.js) and click on "Install".

 # To do:

 * Add a feature that allows customization of which sites are "time wasters."